Sports in Philadelphia

 In addition to the major professional and college sports, numerous semi-pro, amateur, community, and high school teams play in Philadelphia.
-The city hosts numerous sporting events, such as the Penn Relays and the Collegiate Rugby Championship, and Philadelphia has been the most frequent host of the annual Army-Navy football game.
+The city hosts numerous sporting events, such as the Penn Relays and the Collegiate Rugby Championship, and Philadelphia has been the most frequent host of the annual Army–Navy football game.
 Philadelphia has also been the home of several renowned athletes and sports figures.
 Philly furthermore has played a historically significant role in the development of cricket and extreme wrestling in the United States.

-Major league professional teams
+Professional teams

 Philadelphia has a long history of professional sports teams.
 Philadelphia is one of six cities that has won at least one championship in the NHL, NFL, MLB, and NBA.
 Philadelphia's combined total of 19 championships in these leagues ranks seventh among North American cities in total championships.